 Decline curve analysis has been called the most commonly used and misused technique for forecasting future production and remaining reserves.
 This course will give the learner a better understanding of how fundamental reservoir properties and drive mechanisms affect the shape of the production decline curve and how to avoid many of the mistakes commonly found in decline curve forecasts.
 The course also examines the use of modern production decline type-curves to evaluate reservoir properties and predict future performance.
-One personal computer is provided, at additional cost, for each two participants in non-virtual sessions.
+One personal computer is provided, at additional cost, for each two participants.

 "Everything was important." - Reserves Analyst, Angola

 "The format that the information was presented was highly effective." - Reservoir Engineer, United States

 Engineers or technical assistants who are responsible for making forecasts of future production using decline curves analysis.
 Economists, managers, or geoscientists who are interested in developing a greater working knowledge of decline curve methods and how to make better forecasts will also benefit from this course.